 This ensures providing an application that is accessible to download from any platform.

 #2.
 Battery Usage

 The battery capacity decreases according to the device’s size.
 Moreover, the battery consumption is greater since so many functions operate in the background.
-To build battery-efficient solutions for wearable application development, developers must tackle this obstacle.
-You may also be astonished to learn that most app stores reject wearables applications with excessive power use.

 #3.
 Tethered Devices

 Wearable, devices worn on the body, attach to and rely on larger gadgets for optimal software performance.

 If the primary device, like a phone or tablet, powers off or experiences low battery, they become useless.